 The next year, Gables wins all the city titles in football, basketball and baseball.
 Nobody cares.
 It’s 1976, time to celebrate freedom for the 200th time.

 Our friend Jimmy Olsen, intrepid as always, shows up to get photos of the whole school singing.
 He promises to write a positive story, telling how one English class needing a black kid to play a Shakespearean role changed a school’s policy of de facto segregation.
 He slightly mentions that it is False Gods who leads the blacks to freedom.
 Robby is proud.
 I just shake my head.
-I’m just the guitarist.
+I am just the guitarist.
 Jace romps around the Quad, chasing AP Spencer and delivering a kick to his butt.
-Spencer doesn’t care and doesn’t feel a thing.
+Spencer does not care and does not feel a thing.
 We double up laughing.
 The class change bell rings twice and twice as long.